writetohoney/ai-in-public-sector/syllabus.md

 How did we get here, and why does AI matter for public servants specifically?
 Overview of course expectations, tools, and the tensions ledger.
 AI as the newest and fastest-evolving turn in the long story of governments automating decisions with data — neither magic nor menace.
 The two failure modes the course avoids: hype and reflexive fear.

+We open with the question the whole course rests on, and it is older than AI: **does technology drive history?** If technological change is autonomous and inevitable, public servants are passengers, and governance is at best damage control.
+If technologies are social products — made by particular people, funded by particular interests, and susceptible to democratic control — then the choices in this course are real ones.
+Smith and Marx's collection is the classic statement of that dilemma, and the "AI is inevitable" rhetoric students will meet all term is a direct descendant of the determinism it examines.
+We return to this in Session 12.

 *Tension: Wanting to be modern versus wanting to be accountable.*

-*Discussion: Where is government going with AI, and what should the public servant's role be in shaping it?*
+*Discussion: Where is government going with AI, and what should the public servant's role be in shaping it?
+Is any of it inevitable?*

 **Recommended Material:**
+- *Does Technology Drive History?
+The Dilemma of Technological Determinism* (1994) — Merritt Roe Smith & Leo Marx (eds.), MIT Press.
+Start with Smith's "Technological Determinism in American Culture," Heilbroner's "Do Machines Make History?" and Hughes's "Technological Momentum."
 - [GenAI for Everyone](https://www.deeplearning.ai/courses/generative-ai-for-everyone/)
 - [Implementing AI in the Public Sector](https://www.tandfonline.com/doi/full/10.1080/14719037.2023.2231950) (2024) — Mergel, Dickinson, Stenvall & Gasco
 - [Digital transformation toward AI-augmented public administration](https://www.sciencedirect.com/science/article/abs/pii/S0740624X21001003) (2022) — Ahn & Chen